• Bike Rental

 There are a couple of things that are commonly eaten in Portugal, regardless of the region.
 For example, you will find seafood on most menus, as the country is surrounded by the Atlantic Ocean.
 Seafood dishes might include fresh grilled fish, squid, octopus, clams, and of course, cod.

 You will also likely find traditional Portuguese meat dishes on most menus.
-Some of these include roast pork, steak sandwishes (which make a great cycling snack!), roast lamb and feijoada (a bean and meat stew).
+Some of these include roast pork, steak sandwishes (which make a great cycling snack!), light salads and hear feijoada (a bean and meat stew).
+But if a modern brunch is more your scene, fear not - most larger towns have what you're looking for too!

 Eating vegetarian in Portugal isn’t difficult, either.
-Many restaurants offer excellent vegetable-based options, and rich Portuguese soup is a perfect staple meat eaters or vegetarians alike!
+Many restaurants offer excellent vegetable-based options, and as I mentioned above, rich Portuguese soup is a perfect staple for meat eaters or vegetarians alike!

 Essential Tips for Gravel Biking in Portugal